 Now that we understand the difference between an unweighted and weighted GPA, we can learn how they’re calculated.
 For an unweighted GPA, “all classes are worth the same weight and each letter grade corresponds to a number from 0-4.”
 As noted in the table above:

 Some colleges will consider or ignore plusses and minuses, so research what factors your preferred school considers when calculating your GPA.
-To account for plusses and minuses, you can use a table like the one below:
+To account for plusses and minuses, you can use an unweighted GPA scale like the one below:

 To calculate your unweighted GPA, use these lists and assign your grades a corresponding number.
 Then, add the numbers to create a total, and your final GPA is this total divided by the number of classes where you earned a grade.